 You may think that the chances of becoming disabled during your working years are minimal.
 And you may think that even if you did get hurt or had to miss time at work, you could get by.

-After all, you have group disability insurance provided by your employer.
-Unfortunately, you may be in for a big surprise.
+Unfortunately, even if your employer provides group disability insurance, you may be in for a big surprise.
 Here are some myths and misunderstandings about group disability insurance.

 Myth 1: It won't happen to me.

 You're not really worried about your group disability insurance coverage because you're sure you won't suffer a disability.
 In fact, your chances of being disabled for longer than three months are much greater than you may realize.
 According to the Social Security Administration, one in five Americans lives with a disability, and more than one in four 20-year-olds becomes disabled before reaching retirement age.¹ So maybe you could miss work for an extended period of time due to a disability.
 But you have group disability insurance to cover all your income, right?